 Semantic search works across everything you've ever highlighted and noted — by meaning, not keywords.
 That idea from three PDFs ago is always one vague description away.

-Green highlights become spaced-repetition flashcards, written by AI from the exact passage you marked.
-Review them inside Pagedge — no exporting to another app, no writing cards by hand.
+Green highlights become AI-written flashcards, graded by how well you actually know them — no exporting to another app, no writing cards by hand, no due dates to manage.

 Every highlight, drawing, and text box baked into a standard PDF file you can share with anyone — it opens perfectly in any viewer, no Pagedge required.